Thoregon/ThoregonWiki/wiki/identity.md

         - hierarchical for context/app
     - contacts    : all associated contacts, communities are memberships in claims
     - agents      : known service agents
+    - services    : collection of all services running on behalf of the identity
     - devices     : connected devices to the SSI, see evolux.equipment
     - repositories: taped repositories the the SSI, each device can extend by tapping additional repos
     - aliases  (TDB)